ahmad82pkn/AWS-Transit-Gateway-Peering-Route-Automation/README.md

 ########HOW TO USE#######
 ### Update Region and TGW Route table ID in both dict_1 and dict_2 and then run it
-### Please test in non prod enviroment first, as i tried to tackle most of the scenarios but some exceptions may be remaining to handle.
+### Please test in non prod enviroment first, as I tried to tackle most of the scenarios but some exceptions may be remaining.
 ### Any suggestions are welcome